 Las Vegas is a fast-paced city full of things to do.
 In the summer, the temptation to stay in the air-conditioned thatch of a casino— with free drinks and no outside worries— is strong.
 Don’t fall for it.
-There’s a lot to do in Vegas, even in summer.
+There’s a lot to do here.
+Enjoy the best experiences in Las Vegas, even in summer.

 Annoyed by the heat?
 Resist the overblown casino air conditioning, hydrate, and ditch the slots to see the city.
 With world-class shows, outdoor adventures, fun family activities, and hundreds of options for bars and restaurants to eat at, there’s no better place to cool off than Vegas.
 Check out the best activities in Sin City for your next summer vacation.